TaylanUB/scheme-bytestructures/README.md

 Supported platforms
 -------------------

-R7RS and Guile are supported.
+R7RS and GNU Guile are supported.
 Import `(bytestructures r7)` in R7RS, and `(bytestructures guile)` in Guile.
 These will import all of the supported sub-libraries, which you can see by peeking into the `r7/` and `guile/` directories.
 They are mostly documented below.

 To make the library available to Guile, rename the repository directory to `bytestructures` (it will likely be